 How do they devalue us without us even knowing?

-As a Narcissist believes they are entitled to do as they like, to get their own needs met, and to them, it’s up to others to clean up after them.
+As a Narcissist believes, they are entitled to do as they like, to get their own needs met, and to them, it’s up to others to clean up after them.
 They often don’t see any faults in their own behaviour.
 When they do, they change the story to suit themselves, often forgetting facts and changing the truth to their lies which most narcissists actually believe.
 They will play the victim or the hero, depending on the situation and the people.
-Yet, they will never play the villain, as to them, it’s always someone else’s fault.
+Yet, they will never admit to being the villain, as to them, it’s always someone else’s fault.
 Those around them often believe what they say, as they say, it with such truths, even when our instincts are trying to tell us otherwise, as we can not see evidence of their wrongdoings, we find it hard to lose the image of the nice person they sold to us in the idealisation stage and see the nasty person that stands in front of us, then with their gaslighting, we are the ones often left questioning.
 What did I do wrong?
 We did nothing wrong.
 You are a good, kind, caring person that wanted to help.
 They have a disorder.
 It’s who they are, and you can not help them.
 You can, however, help yourself.

 The Narcissists Silent Treatment is another form of psychological manipulation the narcissist uses against others.
-It is another form of emotional abuse to fill their need for power and dominance, to keep power and control over us, to avoid taking accountability for something they have done, avoid responsibility for their own actions.
+It is another form of emotional abuse to fill their need for power and dominance, to keep power and control over us, to avoid taking responsibility for something they have done, avoiding being held accountable for their own actions.
 To maintain their dominance over us.
 It’s used to punish us for something we have or haven’t done to their liking.
 They believe we are beneath them, and they want to do it, so we question ourselves, doubt ourselves, chase them and conform to their demands.

 The silent treatment makes us feel powerless, invisible, confused, intimidated, guilty, angry, frustrated, hurt, lonely, depressed, anxious and insignificant.